EmbedITCZ/jbehave-support/CONTRIBUTING.md

     * Used for new version releases

 ## Bug reporting
-If you find a bug, please create new GitHub issue.
-Or:
+If you find a bug or have a question, feel free to create a new GitHub issue.
+Or contact us on:

 [![Gitter](https://badges.gitter.im/jbehave-support/community.svg)](https://gitter.im/jbehave-support/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)